stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

  /jira show issuesKey(s)[] [ options ]
  -p|--public publicly post option
 {% endhighlight %}
-`/jira` was made out of the idea that it’s really nice to be able to reference JIRA issues using their issue key in Slack without having to build/grab a link.
+`/jira` was made out of the idea that it’s really nice to be able to reference JIRA issues using their issue key in Slack without having to build or grab a link.
 It shows a nice summary, and can show multiple issues.

 In this post, I’ll be showing you how I made `/jira` using expressive, and PHP 7.
-You can check out the repo here
+You can check out the [repo here](https://github.com/stringerbell/expressive-demo-jira-slack)

 # **Set up**
 I’m using composer, so if you want to follow along, run `composer self-update` if you haven’t in a while.
-Then run `composer create-project zendframework/zend-expressive-skeleton $projectDir`
+Then run `composer create-project zendframework/zend-expressive-skeleton $projectDir` where `$projectDir` is where you'd like this project to live.

-The Zend Expressive Skeleton gives you a lot of things for free.
-It’s probably a bit overkill for what we need to do, but it makes things a little more magical, and gets you up and going really quickly, especially if you’re not already familiar with expressive.
+The [Zend Expressive Skeleton](https://github.com/zendframework/zend-expressive-skeleton) gives you a lot of things for free.
+It’s probably a bit overkill for what we need to do, but it makes things a little more magical (in a nice way), and gets you up and going really quickly, especially if you’re not already familiar with expressive.

-It gives you a nice CLI interface to pick which router, dependency injection container, templating engine, and error handler you want to use.
-One really interesting thing about expressive is most things are swappable, so if you decide at some point you need/want a different way to route things, it’s easy to drop something else in without too much pain.
+It gives you a CLI interface to pick which router, dependency injection container, templating engine, and error handler you want to use.
+One interesting thing about expressive is most things are swappable, so if you decide at some point you need or want a different way to route things, it’s relatively easy to drop something else in without too much pain.

 In my opinion, the biggest strength of expressive is through the convention of creating middleware pieces that look something like this: